cramen/nas_torrent_uploader/README_en.md

 - Your NAS must be accessible over the network from the computer where the plugin is installed
 - By default, the server uses port 3300; if you change it, remember to update the settings in the plugin
 - For proper operation, the directories specified in `docker-compose.yml` must exist on your NAS
-- To automatically add uploaded torrents to your torrent client on the NAS, configure directory monitoring for the mounted directories in your torrent client
+- To automatically add uploaded torrents to your torrent client on the NAS, configure directory monitoring for the mounted directories in your torrent client (e.g., qBittorrent)
 - The client now supports relative paths (e.g., `dir1/sub1`), allowing selection of subdirectories from multiple mounted directories